 The highest paid attorneys focus on practice areas that are in demand, year after year.
 Prodigious rainmakers build a big book of business logging endless billable hours.
 Corporate attorneys typically do a lot of private equity deals and mergers and acquisitions.
-That feeds a lot of lawyers at the firm, no firm is going to want to lose you, and that is reflected in your compensation.
+These deals feed manyt of lawyers at the firm.
+Understand that no firm is going to want to lose you if you make it rain, Ultimately that should be reflected in how you are compensated.

 Job titles at law firms may not necessarily lead to higher compensation.
 Law firms reward results, an attorney’s book of business is the most significant factor when considering compensation or adding on a new partner.